ashmere/docgenai/sample_output/base_prompts_documentation.md

 ### 1. Architectural Patterns

 The provided code does not explicitly use a known design pattern such as MVC (Model-View-Controller), Observer, Factory, or others.
 It is a straightforward implementation of a base class with static methods and a method that raises an error if not overridden by a subclass.
-This structure is typical for a base class in an object-oriented design, where the methods are meant to be overridden by specific implementations for different use cases.
+This structure is typical for a base class in an object-oriented design, where the methods are meant to be overridden by subclasses to provide specific functionality.

 ### 2. Code Organization

 The code is organized into a single file, `base_prompts.py`, which contains a base class `BasePromptBuilder` with static attributes and methods.
-This organization is simple and directly reflects the responsibilities of the class, which is to provide shared functionality for building prompts with specific formatting rules.
+The class includes constants for Markdown formatting rules and common guidelines for all prompts.
+The `get_language_from_extension` method is static and uses a dictionary to map file extensions to programming languages.
+The `build_prompt` method is abstract and must be overridden by subclasses.

 ### 3. Data Flow

-The data flow in this code is straightforward.
-The `BasePromptBuilder` class has a static method `get_language_from_extension` that maps file extensions to programming languages.
-This method is used to detect the language of a file based on its extension.
-The `build_prompt` method is abstract and must be overridden by subclasses, which indicates that data processing or transformation might occur in those subclasses.
+- **Inputs**: The `build_prompt` method expects keyword arguments (`**kwargs`) which are used to construct the prompt.

+- **Outputs**: The `build_prompt` method returns a string that represents the constructed prompt.

+- **Processing**: The `get_language_from_extension` method processes the file extension to determine the appropriate programming language for code examples.

 ### 4. Dependencies

-The code has no external dependencies other than standard Python libraries.
-The `get_language_from_extension` method uses a dictionary to map file extensions to language identifiers.
-This internal dependency on a static dictionary for data lookup is straightforward and does not pose significant challenges in terms of dependencies.
+- **Internal Dependencies**: The `BasePromptBuilder` class depends on itself for the `build_prompt` method, which is abstract and must be overridden by subclasses.

+- **External Dependencies**: The class does not depend on any external libraries or modules.

 ### 5. Interfaces

-The interfaces exposed by this code are limited to the `BasePromptBuilder` class, which includes:

-- `MARKDOWN_FORMATTING_RULES`: A static attribute containing Markdown formatting rules.

-- `COMMON_GUIDELINES`: Another static attribute with common guidelines for all prompts.

-- `get_language_from_extension`: A static method to detect language from file extension.

-- `build_prompt`: An abstract method that must be overridden by subclasses to build prompts.
+- **Public API**: The only public interface provided by the `BasePromptBuilder` class is the `build_prompt` method, which must be overridden by subclasses to provide specific functionality.

+- **Subclasses**: Subclasses must implement the `build_prompt` method to adhere to the abstract base class definition.

 ### 6. Extensibility

 The code is designed to be extensible.
-The `build_prompt` method is abstract and must be overridden by any subclass that needs to implement specific prompt-building logic.
-This design allows for future expansion without modifying the existing code, adhering to the open/closed principle of SOLID principles.
+Subclasses can override the `build_prompt` method to customize the prompt construction process.
+This adheres to the open/closed principle, allowing for future modifications without changing the existing code.

 ### 7. Design Principles

-The code adheres to several design principles:

-- **Single Responsibility Principle**: The `BasePromptBuilder` class has only one responsibility, which is to provide shared formatting rules and methods for building prompts.
+- **SOLID Principles**: The `BasePromptBuilder` class follows the Single Responsibility Principle by encapsulating only the shared formatting rules and methods related to prompt construction.
+The Open/Closed Principle is followed by allowing subclasses to extend the functionality without modifying the base class.

-- **Open/Closed Principle**: The `BasePromptBuilder` class is open for extension (via overriding `build_prompt`) but closed for modification (the core logic does not change).

-- **Liskov Substitution Principle**: Subclasses of `BasePromptBuilder` can be used interchangeably wherever an instance of `BasePromptBuilder` is expected, as long as they adhere to the contract defined by the base class.

-- **Interface Segregation Principle**: The interface is not broken down into multiple segregated parts, but the methods defined in the base class are clear and specific to the task of building prompts.

-- **Dependency Inversion Principle**: The `BasePromptBuilder` class does not depend on lower-level modules directly; instead, it depends on abstractions (like the `get_language_from_extension` method).
+- **Separation of Concerns**: The code separates concerns related to prompt construction and Markdown formatting from the logic of detecting programming languages from file extensions.

 ### 8. Potential Improvements

-While the current implementation is straightforward and effective for its purpose, there are potential areas for improvement:

-- **Documentation**: Adding more detailed comments or docstrings for the `get_language_from_extension` method and `build_prompt` method would help developers understand the logic and usage better.
+- **Documentation**: Adding more detailed comments and docstrings, especially for the `build_prompt` method and the `get_language_from_extension` method, would improve the understandability of the code.

-- **Error Handling**: Adding error handling for unexpected inputs in `get_language_from_extension` and `build_prompt` methods could make the code more robust.
+- **Error Handling**: Implementing error handling in the `build_prompt` method and `get_language_from_extension` method would make the class more robust and resilient to unexpected inputs.

-- **Subclassing**: Providing more detailed examples or a template for how to subclass `BasePromptBuilder` and implement `build_prompt` for specific use cases could be beneficial for users.
+- **Subclassing**: Providing more detailed examples or a default implementation for the `build_prompt` method in the `BasePromptBuilder` class could guide developers on how to use and extend the base class effectively.

-Overall, the code is well-structured and follows good software design principles, making it easy to extend and maintain.
+## Conclusion

+The `BasePromptBuilder` class in `src/docgenai/prompts/base_prompts.py` is a basic implementation of an abstract base class in Python, suitable for use as a template for creating more specific prompt builders in subclasses.
+The design follows basic object-oriented principles and provides a clear interface for subclasses to implement specific prompt construction logic.

 ---